-Dogs have long been regarded as man's best friend, known for their loyalty, companionship, and yes, their licking.
-But why do dogs lick people?
-What’s behind those slobbery kisses that leave your skin slightly damp and your heart warm?
-For many dog owners, this behaviour is a daily occurrence, but understanding the nuances of a dog's licking can offer insight into your pet's world and behavioural patterns.
+Dogs have long been regarded as man's best friend, known for their loyalty, companionship, and yes, their enthusiasm for giving us a good wash.
+But have you ever wondered why our canine companions are so intent on licking people?
+What is the motivation behind those slobbery kisses that leave your skin slightly damp and your heart warm?

-In many cases, dogs lick as a form of mutual grooming, a social behaviour observed in the animal kingdom, indicative of trust and familiarity.
+In many cases, dogs lick as a form of mutual grooming—a social behaviour observed in the animal kingdom, indicative of trust and familiarity.
 However, not all dogs will lick for the same reasons, making it crucial for dog owners to be aware of their pet's individual needs and behaviours.

-Licking as a Sign of Affection
+Slobbery Kisses as a Sign of Affection

 While licking is often a harmless behaviour, it can sometimes become excessive, leading to discomfort for both the dog and owner.
 Excessive licking may be a sign that your dog is experiencing anxiety, boredom, or even health issues.
 Recognising these signs early can help prevent long-term behavioural problems.